Napoleon Prestige P500RSIB Gas Grill

 The grates on the main grill are thick stainless steel but the "warming rack" is a thinner chrome plated wire that warps if you don't remove it when you use the rotisserie burner just below.
 This is noted in the Owner's Manual so be sure to remove the warming rack when using the rotisserie burner.
 There is a rather small removable and disposable drip pan in the cabinet so you can access it from the front: much more convenient than grills designed with drip pan access at the back.
 Good thing because you'll need to check and empty this little grease pan often when you cook meats with substantial drippings.

 Options include a heavy cast iron insert that drops into the firebox and allows you to burn charcoal, making this a dual fuel threat.
-We especially like the idea that to light the charcoal, all you have to do is remove one of the deflector plates and fire up the gas burner under it.
-We highly recommend this feature.
+Since gas grills have so many vents, you cannot control ariflow, so it is not a good charcoal grill in that you cannot control temps.
+But the charcoal is easy to light: all you have to do is remove one of the deflector plates and fire up the gas burner under it, and it is great for searing.

 While assembling the company provided demo, we were impressed with the craftsmanship and fit and finish.
 Not the best, but still well above average particularly in this price range.
 The only assembly problem we encountered was the cabinet doors, which were a real pain to hang.
 One other pet peeve that Napoleon passed with flying colors - they actually shipped a couple extra screws.
 Seems like one always manages to disappear so it's nice to have spares.
 They were spares, right?